Common Conversion Optimisation Myths:

 4. Brand guidelines must be adhered to.

 This is like saying that you won’t use oxygen to breathe underwater if you think the colour of your tank clashes with your swimming gear.
 If we follow this rule we are basically saying that brand guidelines are more important than the organisation’s goals (e.g. revenue generation).
-This is not a healthy place to be in and it could contribute to the failure of the business.
+This is not a healthy place to be and it is one of those conversion optimisation myths that could seriously damage your site’s long term success.

 Brand guidelines should be ‘guidelines’ and not set in stone.
 They are often based upon subjective opinions and may have little evidence to support them.
 Like any aspect of a business they need to have a return on investment (ROI) and if that ROI is not proven it needs to be challenged and if necessary changed.
 Otherwise the business and the brand will not evolve in response to changing customer needs.